groue/GRDBDiff/README.md

 The repository comes with a [demo application] that shows you:

-- How to synchronize the annotations on a MKMapView with the content of the database.
+- How to synchronize the annotations on a map view with the content of the database.
 - How to animate a table view according to changes in the database.

 | | |